 Lastly, the user can query the validity of a given value.
 The expression X’Valid yields true if the value of the scalar variable X conforms to the subtype of X and false otherwise.
 Thus, the user can protect against the use of out-of-bounds uninitialized or otherwise corrupted scalar values.

-6.22.2 Guidance to language users
+6.22.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.22.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.22.5 of ISO/IEC 24772-1:2022;

-If the compiler has a mode that detects use before initialization, then enable this mode and treat any such warnings as errors.
+If the compiler has a mode that detects use before initialization, then enable this mode and treat any such warnings as errors;

-Where appropriate, specify explicit initializations or default initializations.
+Where appropriate, specify explict initializations or default initializations;

-Use the pragma Normalize_Scalars to cause out-of-range default initializations for scalar variables.
+Use the pragma Normalize_Scalars to cause out-of-range default initializations for scalar variables;

 Use the ‘Valid attribute to identify out-of-range scalar values caused by the use of uninitialized variables, without incurring the raising of an exception.
 Note that an implementation is permitted to raise an exception for an Unchecked_Conversion in this case.

-Common advice that should be avoided is to perform a “junk initialization” of variables.
-Initializing a variable with an inappropriate default value such as zero can result in hiding underlying problems, because the compiler or other static analysis tools will then be unable to detect that the variable has been used prior to receiving a correctly computed value.
+Consider avoiding “junk initialization” of variables, as initializing a variable with an inappropriate default value such as zero can result in hiding underlying problems, because the compiler or other static analysis tools will then be unable to detect that the variable has been used prior to receiving a correctly computed value.

 6.23 Operator precedence and associativity [JCW]